isabellezoeller/Double-Descent-in-Polynomial-Regression/README.md

-## Double Descent in Polynomial Regression
+# Double Descent in Polynomial Regression

 This notebook explores the double descent phenomenon using synthetic sinusoidal data and real-world weather data, with Ridge and Lasso regularization.

 View the notebook: [Math156_FinalProject.ipynb](DoubleDescent.ipynb)
 Final report: [Math156_FinalPaper.pdf](DoubleDescentReport.pdf)

-# Double Descent in Polynomial Regression

-This project explores the **double descent** phenomenon in polynomial regression and how **Ridge** and **Lasso** regularization shape generalization behavior.
-Using both **synthetic sinusoidal data** and **real-world weather data**, we study how test error changes as model complexity increases, and how regularization can suppress the characteristic spike in error near the interpolation threshold. :contentReference[oaicite:0]{index=0}

----

-## 🔍 Project Overview
+## Project Overview

 Classical learning theory predicts a **U-shaped bias–variance tradeoff**: test error decreases with model complexity, then increases as the model overfits.
 Double descent describes a more modern behavior where test error: